bitlank/upordown/PROJECT.md

 ---

-### Database Migrations
+### Database Access

+**Migrations**

-- A very simple custom migration approach is used
+- A very simple migration runner job is executed on each startup
-- A **Migration Service** runs on each startup of the backend
   - It queries the latest applied migration from the `schema_history` table
-  - It applies missing migrations one by one
+  - Applies missing migrations one by one
   - Migration scripts are stored inline as multi-line string constants

+**Queries**

+-Queries are implemented in raw SQL without any ORM or query builder -A connection pool is utilized with parameterized queries to avoid SQL injections

 ---